science

 Health.
 Metabolism.
 Transporters.

 Every biological process in the body depends on the availability of building blocks and energy, provided by the flow of nutrients between cells and across organs.
-Minuscule molecular gating machines, called Solute Carriers or SLCs, are transporters that mediate the movement of substances across membranes – the natural barriers in the cell and the body.
-As their name, Carriers, suggests, these transporters grab nutrients like sugars, amino acids and ions and move them across the cell membranes.
-Like dancers, the choreography of their coordinated movements make life possible and their balanced activity makes the difference between health and disease.
+Minuscule molecular gating machines, called solute carriers (SLCs), are transporters that mediate the movement of substances across membranes – the natural barriers in the cell and the body.
+As their name, carriers, suggests, these transporters grab nutrients like sugars, amino acids, and ions and move them across cell membranes.
+The precise regulation of SLCs plays a crucial role in cellular homeostasis, with any imbalance potentially disrupting normal physiological processes, ultimately making the difference between maintaining health and the onset of disease.

 We aim to change the course of disease by improving the metabolism of specific cells in selected tissues.
-The most direct way to control the supply and demand for nutrients is to influence the function of specific Solute Carriers by interfering with their movements.
+The most direct way to control the supply and demand for cellular nutrients is to influence the function of specific SLCs by interfering with their movements.
+We achieve this by developing innovative and selective assays for the most exciting transporter targets involved with metabolic, immune, and neurological disorders.
+We combine this with deep expertise in medicinal chemistry to identify and progress the most promising molecules modulating the transport activity of the selected target, accelerating the path to novel SLC drugs.

 Solute Carriers: A Challenging Target Class

-Membrane transporters, as gatekeepers of metabolism, are emerging as important drug targets: by regulating transporters, it is mechanistically possible to modulate metabolite levels in specific tissues of the human body and consequently ameliorate the condition of patients.
+Membrane transporters are emerging as important drug targets, supported by growing evidence from human genetics: by regulating transporters, it is mechanistically possible to modulate metabolite levels in specific tissues of the human body and consequently ameliorate the condition of patients.

-Solute Carriers form the largest class of transporters, which includes more than 400 gates expressed in our body.
+SLCs form the largest class of transporters, comprising more than 400 gates expressed in our body.
 SLCs transport a wide variety of nutrients with unique specificity and affinity.
+Moreover, beyond their ability to transport, SLCs can also form complexes that mediate important signalling hubs.

-More than half of the superfamily has been associated with human diseases in every tissue, including clear genetic links to a multitude of therapeutic indications, ranging from neurological syndromes to inflammation and inborn errors of metabolism.
+More than half of the superfamily has been associated with human diseases in every tissue, including clear genetic links to a multitude of therapeutic indications, ranging from neurological syndromes to inflammation and metabolic disorders, both prevalent and rare.

-Despite their links to disease, only few of these druggable target proteins are actually addressed by drugs approved to treat patients.
-The known success cases provide extraordinary examples of how drugs targeting transporters can ameliorate mood disorders, renal impairment, type 2 diabetes, hypertension and constipation.
+Despite their links to disease, only a few of these druggable target proteins are actually addressed by drugs approved to treat patients.
+The known success cases provide extraordinary examples of how drugs targeting transporters can ameliorate mood disorders, renal impairment, type 2 diabetes, and hypertension.

-However, there remains a gap in drug discovery: for most SLC targets, there is still no chemical molecule discovered yet.
+However, a gap in drug discovery remains: for most SLC targets, there is still no chemical molecule discovered yet.

 An SLC-dedicated Platform